Dear reader of ADxS.org, please excuse the disruption.

 7.2.2.
 Frequency of histamine intolerance

 The prevalence is 1% of the population.
-80 % of those affected are women, 20 % men.
+80% of people with ADHD are middle-aged women, 20% are men.50

 More recent studies arrive at higher prevalence values.